Where can I see a Craftsman Van?

 What if I already have a van?
 What if I want a turn-key van?

 If you already have a van, great, we'll convert it to your road trip machine for you!
 At this time we don't sell the van chassis.
-If you need a turn-key van, we can certainly help you order the right van from our partner Sprinter dealer here in Portland, McCoy Freightliner.
+If you need a turn-key van, we can certainly help you order the right van from a dealer near us in either Portland Oregon or Salt Lake City Utah.
 We can take delivery of the van for you, then deliver it to you when it's all done.

-I don't live near Portland, Oregon - can I still buy from Craftsman Vans?
+I don't live near Portland, Oregon or Salt Lake City, Utah - can I still buy from Craftsman Vans?

 Certainly!
 We'll even pickup and deliver the van to your location for a modest fee.
 We want to make sure that you have the easiest purchasing experience and best customer service, regardless of your location.